 Can you imagine after months and months of planning and anticipating your wedding day, you just...cancel?
-That is the reality for one bride, and the internet is here for it.
+After months of pouring time and energy into planning, the idea may seem inconceivable.
+But that was the reality for one bride, and the internet is here for it.

 “I (26F) have been with my now husband (26M) for roughly 4 years," wrote the bride per Fox News.
 "Things have always been rocky with his mother.
 He is from a very wealthy family, and I haven’t really lived up to her expectations.
 I’m from a very comfortable middle-class family, and she refers to us as the ‘bumkins.’
 She is overbearing and manipulative, and my husband admits the same.
 We got engaged a while ago, and have been planning our wedding for about a year.
 The thing is, a legit wedding ceremony has never really been us, it always felt like we were planning out of obligation.”

-According to the bride, her future mother-in-law claimed the additional invitees were non-negotiable and only gave the couple two months notice.
+And with that planning, the difficult mother in law's involvement got a little out of hand.
+According to the bride, her future mother-in-law claimed the additional invitees were non-negotiable and only gave the couple two months' notice.
+So what's a couple to do when the mother-in-law invites guests to the wedding?
+This couple took matters into their own hands.

 “TWO MONTHS before our wedding date, his mother sends me a detailed spreadsheet with about 80 people on it, telling me that none of these invitees were optional, and I had better invite all of them.
 Our wedding was initially only about 50 people, and only about 15 of the people on the spreadsheet were invited.
 She mentioned how they all had bought flights and booked hotels, even though they had never received invites.
 This kind of flew me into a blind rage.
 I called everyone and canceled.
 We got married in a national park with our two best friends.”